 In the GeneCards database, one can search for the many genes associated with traits and health conditions.
 However, a gene may be associated with many unrelated traits and health conditions.
 There are several genes connected to migraines—each of these genes has a different representation in those without migraines.
 The trick is to understand what the differences may mean and how those manifest themselves in a population.

 The word mutation is often used to describe genetic changes, although change has a neutral meaning whereas mutation doesn’t.
 “A Mutation occurs when a DNA gene is damaged or changed in such a way as to alter the genetic message carried by that gene.” (source) A mutation is permanent.
-Mutation is either a damage or an adaptation.
-A damage, of course, is a mutation with negative consequences to the organism.
-Adaptation is a long-term change in behavior, physiology, and structure of an organism such that it becomes suited to the environment and the traits acquired are passed on to the future generations.
+Mutation is either damage or adaptation.
+Damage, of course, is a mutation with negative consequences to the organism.
+Adaptation is a long-term change in behavior, physiology, and structure of an organism such that it becomes suited to the environment, and the traits acquired are passed on to future generations.
 An adaptation is thus an improvement in terms of the fitness of the organism.
 Adaptations imply evolutionary beneficial changes to the species.
 Major changes are made up of many small changes over time that remain and collectively create an adaptation or a mutation.

-These small changes, variations, occur all the time to each of us.
+These small changes, and variations, occur all the time to each of us.
 Many modern variations (also called variances or variants) lead to negative consequences, because they may modify the fitness of the species without adaptation or mutation.
 Variances are transfers of a single nucleotide in the DNA sequence (adenine A, cytosine C, guanine G, or thymine T), such as an A changed to a C, for example.
-Variances are often referred to as variants or SNPs in medical literature.
+Variances are often referred to as variants or SNPs in the medical literature.
 A single variant may or may not bring about any change, depending on its inheritance or mechanism.
 In some conditions, a single SNP can make a difference (autosomal dominant) or not if recessive.
 A collection of SNPs may lead to specific traits that are observable by physical attributes (such as hair color or height).

 Many modern health conditions, such as diabetes mellitus (type 2), are made up of many thousands of SNPs and without becoming an adaptation or a mutation are passed to future generations.
 This is a health concern that evolves as a result of epigenetic forces acting on the SNPs.
 Epigenetics greatly influence SNPs and can cause an endless variety of changes based on the available chemicals in the gene’s environment.
 Epigenetics need not exert its influence from the external environment but can equally (and more likely) do so from internal stressors, such as insulin resistance in response to carbohydrate consumption by those who are sensitive to or cannot digest glucose or fructose.